Hidden share

 Creating a Microsoft Windows hidden share

-Assuming we were attempting to access the "hope$" share that we created in the above example from another computer we would type the below network path to access the hidden share.
+Assuming we were attempting to access the "hope$" share that we created above from another computer, we would type the network path below to access the hidden share.

 Viewing Microsoft Windows hidden shares

-Hidden shares give the users a false impression that the share cannot be found unless it is known.
-Although this may be true for most users, a user can still obtain numerous programs available on the Internet that enable a user to view all shares regardless if they are hidden or not.
-If you are creating a hidden share to protect sensitive data it is recommend you password protect the share instead of making it hidden.
+Hidden shares give users a false impression that the share cannot be found unless it is known.
+Although true for most users, a user can use many utilities available on the Internet to view all shares, regardless if they are hidden or not.
+If you are creating a hidden share to protect sensitive data, password protect the share instead of making it hidden.

 An easy method for users to display any hidden shares on their computer is to use the net use command.